LouisCAD/ResumeComposition/README.md

 ## How

 If you just want to see the latest Resume, [it is here in PDF](https://github.com/LouisCAD/ResumeComposition/raw/main/Louis%20CAD%20Resume%202021-07-27.pdf).

+### Exporting to PDF or printing the WEB version

+When printing the WEB version or exporting it to PDF, to get the best rendering that fits nicely on one page, **make sure you use Google Chrome, or a Chromium based browser**, and select A4 paper size, in landscape orientation.

+Firefox will have a slightly different rendering that might clash with printer margins and will print an extra blank page by default.

+Safari will not print or export correctly because it'll add extra margins that cannot be disabled (or hardly, maybe deep in the options).

+The WEB version is pre-built and available at [resume.louiscad.com](https://resume.louiscad.com).
+You can also build it yourself by following the instructions below.

 ### Building the project